 Listen to this article:

-Mahakavi Subramania Bharati’s English writings, which includes his journalistic pieces, letters and translations, edited by Meera T. Sundara Rajan, the poet’s great-granddaughter and brought out by Penguin, is a sincere attempt to place him within the literary atlas of ‘Indian’ literature.
+Mahakavi Subramania Bharati’s English writings, which includes his journalistic pieces, letters and translations, edited by Mira T. Sundara Rajan, the poet’s great-granddaughter and brought out by Penguin, is a sincere attempt to place him within the literary atlas of ‘Indian’ literature.

 The publication of Bharati’s English writings assumes significance today when our literary and academic spheres move more towards Indian regional literature translated in English.
 Although these English writings have already appeared, the present volume demands our attention as it comes from Bharati’s lineage.